-CENTERPOINT ENERGY, INC. 2006 Annual Meeting of Shareholders Voting Directions to Trustee - Common Stock This Proxy is solicited on behalf of the Board of Directors The undersigned hereby appoints the Trustee with full power of substitution, to vote as designated on the reverse side, all shares of common stock held by the undersigned at the annual meeting of shareholders of CenterPoint Energy, Inc. to be held on Thursday, May 25, 2006, at 9:00 a.m. in the auditorium of 1111 Louisiana Street, Houston, Texas, or any adjournments thereof, and with discretionary authority to vote on all other matters that may properly come before the meeting, unless such discretionary authority is withheld.
+CENTERPOINT ENERGY, INC. 2006 Annual Meeting of Shareholders Voting Directions to Trustee - Common Stock This Proxy is solicited on behalf of the Board of Directors

+The undersigned hereby appoints the Trustee with full power of substitution, to vote as designated on the reverse side, all shares of common stock held by the undersigned at the annual meeting of shareholders of CenterPoint Energy, Inc. to be held on Thursday, May 25, 2006, at 9:00 a.m. in the auditorium of 1111 Louisiana Street, Houston, Texas, or any adjournments thereof, and with discretionary authority to vote on all other matters that may properly come before the meeting, unless such discretionary authority is withheld.

 If you wish to vote in accordance with the recommendations of the Board of Directors, you may just sign and date on the reverse side and mail in the postage-paid envelope provided, or direct your vote by Internet or telephone as described on the reverse side.
 Specific choices may be made on the reverse side.
 In absence of instructions to the contrary, the shares represented will be voted in accordance with the Board's recommendation.

 The nominees for Class I directors are Derrill Cody, David M. McClanahan and Robert T. O'Connell.
 The term of Class I directors will expire in 2009.
-Your Board of Directors recommends a vote FOR the nominees for director, FOR reapproval of the material terms of the performance goals under our Short Term Incentive Plan, FOR reapproval of the material terms of the performance goals under our Long-Term Incentive Plan, and AGAINST the shareholder proposal requesting that the Board take steps to provide for the annual election of all directors and the elimination of director classes with staggered terms.
+Your Board of Directors recommends a vote FOR the nominees for director, FOR ratification of the appointment of Deloitte & Touche LLP as independent auditors for 2006, FOR reapproval of the material terms of the performance goals under our Short Term Incentive Plan, FOR reapproval of the material terms of the performance goals under our Short Term Incentive Plan, FOR reapproval of the material terms of the performance goals under our Short Term Incentive Plan, FOR reapproval of the steps to provide for the annual election of all directors and the elimination of director classes with staggered terms.